abhinawtiwari/Indian-Guide-To-Dublin/README.md

 International permit issued from India can help you drive a car here for a year.
 Beyond that, you need an Irish driving license.

-Sites to prep for driving theory test: https://dttstore.prometric.com/ <br>
+Sites to prep for driving theory test: <br>
+https://dttstore.prometric.com/ <br>
 https://theorytest.ie/learning-app/